axel-t81/google-calendar-economic-events/README.md

 A Django application that fetches Earnings events from an API and syncs them with Google Calendar.

+### Temporary Working Notes
+1. Need to add Contact Form
+2. Need to fix off-by-one date error
+3. Need to fix Download .ics UI
+4. Need to rearrange columns
+5. Need to add disclaimers and issues with final date variability

 ## Features

 - Fetch Earnings events from API